Lamb comes with three built-in themes: base, 2024, and 2026.

 I’m not a designer.

 • 2024 is a more open modern theme.
-It’s build on top of default.
+It’s built on top of base.

 To switch between themes, set the theme key in the site configuration at /settings: